-- First Amendment allows people to gather information about what public officials do on public property, and a right to record matters of public interest - However, the First Amendment is limited and does not guarantee the right to communicate one's views at all times and places or in any manner that may be desired - Governments have the power to preserve the property under its control for the use to which it is lawfully dedicated
+- The First Amendment allows people to gather information about what public officials do on public property and gives them the right to record matters of public interest. - However, the First Amendment is limited and does not guarantee the right to communicate one's views at all times and places or in any manner that may be desired. - Governments have the power to preserve the property under its control for the use to which it is lawfully dedicated.